17th October, 2019

 Given the inherent dangers associated with the informality of emails, with the above ruling and formal guidance we recommend that you remind your staff of this development and the need to ensure that, where necessary, any limits of authority and sign-off are strictly adhered to.

-If you require further information, please do not hesitate to get in touch.
+If you require further information, please do not hesitate to get in touch with one of our commercial solicitors.

 Please note that this briefing is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.